reframejs/reframe/docs/intro.template.md

 The `getPetsPageData` endpoint is tailored to our frontend:
 It returns exactly and only what PetsPage needs.
-We deliberately choose a custom API over a generic API (REST/GraphQL).
-See [Wildcard's documentation](https://github.com/brillout/wildcard-api) for a rationale.
+We deliberately choose a custom API over a generic API (REST/GraphQL), see [Wildcard's docs](https://github.com/brillout/wildcard-api#readme) for a rationale.

 To our knowledge,
-the Reframe + Objection + Wildcard API stack is the easiest way to create an app with a SQL database and interactive views.
+the Reframe + Objection + Wildcard API stack is the easiest way to create an app that has a SQL database and interactive views.
-And thanks to Reframe's and Objection's focus on flexibilty, it is also the most flexible way (to our knowledge).

 You can use the [react-sql](/plugins/create/starters/react-sql#readme) starter to scaffold an app with Reframe + Objection + Wildcard API.